I love marathon training long runs. Sure, they take forever and they leave me pretty ineffective for the rest of the day, but still, I love them.

 - Do you need/want the additional carbs and electrolytes from sports drinks?

-If you aren’t sure, try different combinations of food, fuel, water, and sports drinks until you discover the right combination.
+If you aren’t sure, try different combinations of food, fuel, water, and sports drinks until you discover the right combination for you.

 Similar to fuel, if you plan on taking the sports drink offered by the race on the course, find out what they’ll have, get some, and test it out.
 DON’T take an unknown and untested sports drink on race day.